mrOttoW/vite-wordpress-plugin-block-example/README.md

     ```bash
     composer install
     ```
-3. In your local environment, install the node packages via npm:
+3. In your local environment, install the node packages via npm or yarn:
     ```bash
     npm install
     # or